apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 ### Sendable Types

-In some cases, all values of a particular type are safe to pass across isolation boundaries because thread safety is a property of the type itself.
+In some cases, all values of a particular type are safe to pass across isolation boundaries because thread-safety is a property of the type itself.
 This thread-safe property of types is represented by a conformance to the `Sendable` protocol.
 When you see a conformance to `Sendable` in documentation,